vectordotdev/vector/website/content/en/highlights/2021-11-16-failed-event-routing.md

 Events that either caused an error or were aborted are written out by the `bar` console sink with the relevant metadata added; on the other hand, events that were valid JSON were processed and output by the `foo` console sink.

-For our next steps, we'll be looking to add `filtering` functionality, which will enable events to be passed to the next processor if a condition is not.
+We will be continuing to expand support for routing failed events from other transforms like `filter`.
 In the meantime, if you any feedback for us, let us know on our [Discord chat][] or on [Twitter][]!

 [Discord chat]: https://discord.com/invite/dX3bdkF